Module 6

 Practice Task

-Redesign the single prompt into a staged workflow.
+Redesign the single prompt into a staged workflow, then make a concise speed-versus-verification decision.

 Example: